dupr/duprkit/README.md

 people have their Github accounts.
 Hosting this project on github makes access and contributing easy.

-* I think the FHT format is totally rubbish.
+* I think the HFT format is totally rubbish.
 It looks more complex than the traditional `debian/`.

-Don't use it if you don't like it, FHT is not mandatory.
+Don't use it if you don't like it, HFT is not mandatory.
 Please use the traditional `debian/` layout instead, see `templates/template-headonly.durpkg` for an example.
 Simplifying Debian packaging is not a motivation of this project, and I don't comment on personal preference.